KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks dictation services and tools that let you setup and perform dictation with a few simple steps.
+[KeyboardKit Pro][Pro] unlocks services and tools that let you setup and perform dictation with a few simple steps, with very little coding.

-* **ProDictationService** - Can perform dictation within the main application.
-* **ProKeyboardDictationService** - Can perform dictation from a keyboard extension.

-KeyboardKit Pro will also add a bunch of dictation-related views to the ``Dictation`` namespace, such as **Dictation.BarVisualizer**, **Dictation.Screen**, etc. You can use them to build a nice dictation experience for your users.
+### Services

+KeyboardKit Pro unlocks a **ProDictationService** service that can be used within the main app, and a **ProKeybpardDictationService** that can be used to trigger dictation from the keyboard extension.

-### Supported locales
+### Supported languages

-By default, KeyboardKit Pro's dictation engine supports the following languages:
+By default, the speech recognizer that is used by KeyboardKit Pro supports the following languages:

 English, Arabic, Catalan, Croatian, Czech, Danish, Dutch, Finnish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Malay, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Swedish, Turkish, Ukrainian

-If you want to use the dictation engine with other locales, you must implement a custom speech recognizer (see below).
+If you want to use dictation with other languages, you must implement a custom speech recognizer.

+### Additional views

+KeyboardKit Pro also unlocks dictation-specific views like overlays and visualizers, that you can use to build a nice dictation experience for your users.

-### How to perform dictation with KeyboardKit Pro
+## How to perform dictation with KeyboardKit Pro

 Dictation requires some configuration, but KeyboardKit Pro makes it easy to do.